google/google-api-javascript-client/README.md

 ## Description

-Written by Google, this compact and efficient client library provides access to Google REST APIs.
+The Google API Client Library for JavaScript is designed for JavaScript client-application developers.
+It offers simple, flexible access to many Google APIs.

 > Note: This repo does not contain the source code for the `gapi` client.